gaeaworld/Hades_project/README.md

 				2. chose the main.py
-				3. the script "fw_Hades_update.sh" will take care of replace main.py file (3) merge mail "keep or sale" & "trade price" into one mail
+				3. the script "fw_Hades_update.sh" will take care of replace main.py file (3) merge mail "keep or sale" & "trade price" into one mail (4) record CPU temp into mail and file(CPU_temp.txt)
-#
 ###Next action:
-			(3) read a external file.txt which your stock list as "STOCK=" input (6) manual input share of stock and write into record share file ok - (8) record CPU temp into mail and file(CPU_temp.txt) (9) csv file depand on different folder to save (10) two Stock should send one mail...
+			*-* read a external file.txt which your stock list as "STOCK=" input *-* manual input share of stock and write into record share file *-* csv file depand on different folder to save
-#
+			*-* two Stock should send one mail...